osrsbox/osrsbox-tooltips/docs/index.md

 ### 2) Include HTML element to show tooltip

 Once the OSRS tooltip library has been included in the header we can create HTML elements which have tooltips when a user hovers their mouse over the element.
-The OSRS tooltip library provide default support for providing tooltips to:

-1. Text: usually item names
-2. Images: usually a thumbnail picture on an image

-Some code below indicates the use of each method of displaying OSRS tooltips.
+The OSRS tooltip library is included using HTML span elements, so can be included anywhere.
+Common techniques include displaying text - usually item names.
+You could also have a thumbnail image with a tooltip.
+Some code below indicates the use of each method.

 Text example: